gizat/100DaysOfPython/README.md

 # 100 Days of Code - Python 🐍

 I’ve recently decided to brush up on my programming skills and started a 100 Days of Code challenge.
-Angela Yu's "[100 Days of Code: The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code/)" course on Udemy.
+Angela Yu's [Python course](https://www.udemy.com/course/100-days-of-code/) on Udemy.

 Why Python?
 I find it fun and practical — especially for robotics projects in my business.